Locations:

 The research team then surveyed 43 physicians from the FSR and the Neurosarcoidosis Consortium Consensus Group.
 Most participants practiced in the U.S. and worked in centers of excellence.
 Among the clinics they represented, 21% used clinician-reported outcomes to monitor disease progression and treatment, 21% used institutional performance measures and 30% used patient-reported outcome measures.

-Although most survey respondents worked primarily in high-volume sarcoidosis centers, a minority used clinical outcome assessments, most of which were validated for multiple sclerosis and not for neurosarcoidosis.
+Although most survey respondents worked primarily in high-volume sarcoidosis centers, less than half used clinical outcome assessments, most of which were validated for multiple sclerosis and not for neurosarcoidosis.

 Survey respondents confirmed that validated clinical outcome assessments are needed to track disease progression and assess treatment response, patients’ needs and HRQoL.
 They noted, however, that practical barriers include limited time, and lack of validated, disease-specific measures.